-Gently add the milk to the roux flour and whisk at the same time until the roux butter and flour are completely dissolved.
+Gently pour the milk into the roux flour and whisk at the same time until the roux butter and flour are completely dissolved.

 Now that flour and milk are well combined and no lumps show, add the remaining milk.

-Bring to a boil, then reduce and keep cooking the Béchamel sauce, stirring occasionally, until a creamy sauce forms.
+Bring the pan to a boil, then reduce and keep cooking the Béchamel sauce, stirring occasionally, until a creamy sauce forms.